Monday, 8 March 2021

 Fixing and brackets

 Fixing panels to the roof.
 This is quite a hot topic that always attracts a lot of online discussion.
-So much so that I am unwilling to nail my colours to the mast and choose one solution over another.
-Suffice it to say that I have never lost a panel yet, by any method!
 The big debate is basically over screws vs adhesive.
-Nobody likes to drill holes in the roof of a cherished motorhome, so there is a strong case to be made for sticking them on.
+Nobody likes to drill holes in the roof of a cherished motorhome, so there is a strong case to be made for sticking them on and many advise this online.
 Flexible sealer adhesives have come a long way in the last few decades - silicone is a thing of the past - yesteryear's technology - but modern adhesives can literally stick the roof of your van to a crane, and support the weight.
 But only if chosen and used and prepared correctly.
 And that is the problem for the DIY installer - no motorhome discussion group or forum is complete without at least one story of panels flying off on the M6, and just one story like this frightens people away from adhesive.
 Most horror stories are simply down to bad method or workmanship.
 Even professional installers can have bad days.

 The absolute number one rule about using adhesive is that the mating surfaces must be squeaky clean and totally free from dirt and grease.
 This means the section of roof where the bracket is to go, and the bracket itself.
-This doesn't have to be a complicated process.
+This doesn't have to be a complicated process, but you must take into account that the roof on a 30 year old van can have quite a tough layer of dirt and grime, baked on.
+A good scrub with laundry powder is a good method, followed by a thorough wipe off and then a final deep clean with solvent.
 All you need is a pack of cheap microfibre cloths and a bottle of solvent from the discount store.
 Solvent should be at least acetone quality - my friends in the trade use good old fashioned brake cleaning fluid.
 It works, and is cheap.
 Avoid solvents that have other chemicals added to them, or are less refined and oily - so turps and white spirit are to be avoided if possible.
 If you are a beginner, then a good course of action is to do a test.
-Stick two similar pieces together as a test, lave it overnight, and then try and separate.
+Stick two similar pieces together as a test, leave it overnight, and then try and separate.
 If you get it right, you will be amazed at just how strong it can be.

 As for screws, as well as the problem of water ingress and corrosion, usually 10 years down the line, there is also the problem that motorhome roofs are not exactly the best thing to screw into.
 There is a thin aluminium skin in the case of B class Hymers, and a reasonable thickness of fibreglass on S class Hymers.
-Under the skin there is just foam insulation.
+Under the skin there is stiff foam insulation.
 The whole thing is about 32mm thick, so you would never use a screw longer than 25mm.
-So the tendency, certainly in the past, was to use plenty of screws and spread the load.
+The trick with screws in the roof is not to overtighten.
+You want the threads of the screw to be fully interlocked with both the aluminium skin and the foam interior.
+The last thing you want is to apply too much force so that the threads strip and the screw continues to rotate - which it will very easily if you go at it hard with an electric impact driver.
+You are not screwing into wood or hard metal, where you want the screw torqued up to the max, you just want it to the point where you feel resistance, and the adhesive is just oozing nicely out of the edge.

 Personally I use both at the same time - screws and adhesive.
 Not because I have less faith in one or the other, but simply because (for me) it makes for an easier installation.
 Screws have to be properly sealed, so I use the adhesive to both stick and seal.
 The screws I prefer are hex head stainless steel self drilling screws.
 These drill their own hole, so it is tight, and it is a single operation with a power drill.
 At the same time it forces the mating surfaces of the bracket to the roof, and seals everything.
 See photo.